-FSEC Energy Research Center, which is also known as the Florida Solar Energy Center (FSEC), is the state’s premier energy research center.
+FSEC Energy Research Center, also known as the Florida Solar Energy Center (FSEC), is the state’s premier energy research center.
 Created by the Florida Legislature in 1975 to test and certify solar systems, FSEC is administered by the University of Central Florida.
 As a result of FSEC’s extensive research capabilities increasing throughout the years, Florida Solar Energy Center slowly outgrew its solar name.
-In 2018, the Center rebranded as the FSEC Energy Research Center—at the University of Central Florida—to more accurately reflect its research, capabilities, and university affiliation.
+The Center is rebranding its research as the FSEC Energy Research Center—at the University of Central Florida—to more accurately reflect its research, capabilities, and university affiliation.

 Although energy research programs and projects have changed throughout the years, FSEC’s mission remains the same: